-Google Analytics Social Media Reports (available from Traffic Sources > Social) and Multi-Channel Funnel feature (shown in video) can help you isolate the contribution you are getting from Instagram.
+Google Analytics Social Media Reports (available from Traffic Sources > Social) and Multi-Channel Funnel feature (shown in the video) can help you isolate the contribution you are getting from Instagram.

 Ultimately, comparing the relative Total visits and assists from different social networks can help you decide where to best put your efforts.